JohannesGro/PyPerf/doc/renderer.rst

 .. code-block:: none

-    usage: benchmark render [-h] [--benchmarks BENCHMARKS [BENCHMARKS ...]]
-                            [--outfile [OUTFILE]] [--reference [REFERENCE]]
-                            [--logconfig [LOGCONFIG]] [--trend]
+    usage: benchmark render [-h] [--outfile [OUTFILE]] [--reference [REFERENCE]] [--logconfig [LOGCONFIG]] [--trend]
+                        benchmarks [benchmarks ...]

-    The class renderer reads the results of one or several benchmarks and creates a human readable output for example showing table or diagrams.
+		The class renderer reads the results of one or several benchmarks and creates
+		a human readable output for example showing table or diagrams.
 The renderer provides two use cases.
 Firstly, a comparison between a plurality of benchmarks.
 Secondly, a analysis and determine a trend of a single system.
 A json file created by the benchrunner can be taken as a input.
 Currently this module supports html output only.

-    optional arguments:
+		positional arguments:
-      -h, --help            show this help message and exit --benchmarks BENCHMARKS [BENCHMARKS ...], -b BENCHMARKS [BENCHMARKS ...]
-                            One or more json files which contain the benchmarks.
+		  benchmarks            One or more json files which contain the benchmarks.
 		                        It is also possible to use folders.
 All json files from a folder will be loaded.

+		optional arguments:
-      --outfile [OUTFILE], -o [OUTFILE]
+		  -h, --help            show this help message and exit --outfile [OUTFILE], -o [OUTFILE]
 		                        The results will be stored in this file (html).
 		  --reference [REFERENCE], -r [REFERENCE]
 		                        A referenced benchmark for the comparision.
 Uses the reference to mark some benchmarks result as positiv or negativ.
 This option will be ignored if the -trend option is active.
 		  --logconfig [LOGCONFIG], -l [LOGCONFIG]
 		                        Configuration file for the logger.
 		  --trend, -t           Using the benchmarks to show a trend of a system.